karanrampal/codegen/README.md

 # Code generation
 Convert natural language text into SQL code which can be validated and executed in BigQuery.

-I use google gemini-pron model to convert text to SQL code and then check for some formatiing error using regular expressions.
+I use google gemini-1.5-pro model to convert text to SQL code and then check for some formatiing error using regular expressions.
 Once the generated query is checked it can be executed in Bigquery.

-Gradio is used for implementing the UI.
+Streamlit is used for implementing the UI.

 ## Install
 To install the libraries, create the virtual environment.
 I use conda but venv or any other is also fine.
 For conda, from project root dir, do the following,